chxmxii/chxmxii.github.io/content/posts/post11.txt.md

 ###### Solution
 + ```M
   Login to jenkins with the user admin
-  Create a new job, add two parametes
+  Create a new job, add two parametes String and choices Add build "Execute as shell" and run the command "echo $Stage \n echo $env" Run the job.
   ```